rrthomas/nancy/README.nancy.md

 argument, if any, which is either a relative path denoting a subtree of the input tree, or an absolute path.

+As a special case, if the input path is a single file, and no `--path` argument is given, then Nancy acts as if the input path were the current directory and the `--path` argument were the file name.
+This makes it convenient to expand a single file using the command:

+`nancy INPUT-FILE OUTPUT-FILE`

-For each directory, Nancy creates a corresponding directory, if it does not already exist.
+For each directory in the input tree, Nancy creates a corresponding directory, if it does not already exist.

 For each file, Nancy looks at its name, and: